-Welcome to the Keystone Autism Services Adult Community Autism Program (ACAP).
+Welcome to the Keystone Service Systems Inc., d/b/a Keystone Autism Services (KAS) Adult Community Autism Program (ACAP).
 This manual is a guide for in-network providers regarding ACAP services and provider expectations.
 As a contracted provider your services will assist ACAP with enhancing Participant functional capacity and achieving independence.